O-X-L/ansible-opnsense/docs/source/modules/haproxy_advanced.rst

     "name","string","true","\-","\-","Name to identify this Lua script"
     "description","string","false","\-","\-","Description for this Lua script"
     "enabled","boolean","false","true","\-","Enable or disable this Lua script"
-    "preload","boolean","false","false","\-","Whether HAProxy should load and execute this Lua script on startup" "filename_scheme","string","false","\-","\-","Filename generation strategy for Lua scripts"
+    "preload","boolean","false","true","\-","Load on startup.
+Whether HAProxy should load and execute this Lua script on startup.
+Set to false when using require() function"
+    "filename_scheme","string","false","id","\-","Filename scheme.
+Specify the filename scheme for this Lua script.
+Usually using the ID is sufficient and most fail-safe.
+Use name when using require() function.
+Options: id, name"
-    "content","string","false","\-","\-","Paste the content of your Lua script here"
+    "content","string","false","\-","\-","Lua script content.
+Paste the content of your Lua script here"

 Examples
 --------